seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     `ПОВЫШЕННЫЙ РИСК` where none does — with its zone; and the own-move line carries no concentration clause (item 82).
 A `Действие` line that counts the names, or calls them one bet, without naming the position fails this item.
+104. **Every coin of `tokens[]` carries THIS run's unlock read** (§6a) — its status, and for `next` the date, tokens, recipient and share — or the appendix names the refusal; **every cliff at or above `UNLOCK_MATERIAL` inside the holding window closed its coin's long side, and every row or item published on a coin with a smaller one there carries it at the end of its first line** (§2).
+    A long published through a material cliff, a row silent about a cliff the lane returned, and a lane recorded as thirty `not covered` each fail this item.

+**104 names the audit of the run of 25.09, 22:22 Tbilisi — the first under `-30-b` — and 66, 91 and
+98 are corrected in place.** The run broke no rule.
+It published FET long three days before a cliff it had no lane to read, searched ENA's +21 % with a question about the price, and read SUI's feed without the line that dated Basecamp — three places where this file named a question and no instrument, the class map inv.
+58 names. **The engine obeyed every gate and was still blind to supply**, and a book that cannot see supply is not one a professional puts money behind, however green its checklist reads.

 **103 names the audit of the run of 25.09, 01:30 Tbilisi — the first under `-29-a` — and 14, 35,
 36, 60, 82, 96 and 98 are corrected in place.** The run broke two rules: it opened the previous